apache/jena-site/content/documentation/txn/txn.md

          }
     }) ;

-The `Txn.exec` block can return a result but only with the condition that what is returned does not touch the data again unless it uses a new transaction.
+A `Txn.calculateRead` block can return a result but only with the condition that what is returned does not touch the data again unless it uses a new transaction.